ToolJet/ToolJet/docs/docs/widgets/table/serverside-operations/filter.md

     This will run the query and fetch the data every time a filter changes.

-6. Add Loading State, navigate to the table's properties under Additional Actions.
+6. Add Loading State, navigate to the **Table** properties under Additional Actions.
 Click on the **fx** icon next to Loading State and enter `{{queries.getOrders.isLoading}}` in the field.

     Note: Make sure to replace *getOrders* with your query name.

     <img className="screenshot-full" src="/img/widgets/table/serverside-operations/filter-loading.png" alt="Fetch data from the data source" />

-This is how serverside filtering is implemented in ToolJet's table component.
-When one or more filters are applied to the table, the query is executed on the server, ensuring that the filtering affects all records in the dataset, not just the data currently loaded into the table.
+This is how serverside filtering is implemented in ToolJet's **Table** component.
+When one or more filters are applied to the **Table**, the query is executed on the server, ensuring that the filtering affects all records in the dataset, not just the data currently loaded into the **Table**.

 </div>